 BEFORE & AFTER GALLERY

-- The coronal browlift perhaps provides the greatest longevity for maintaining brow position.
-At the start, a single long incision is made behind the hairline.
-Thus, though it does create a greater scar burden, the scar is well-hidden.
+Coronal Brow Lift: The coronal brow lift perhaps provides the greatest longevity for maintaining brow position.
+While it does create a greater scar burden, the scar is hidden within the hairline.
 Although alopecia (hair loss) can occur at the scar, this hair loss is technique and surgeon dependent, and Dr. Hughes has not noticed this in his patients.
+This is only appropriate in male patients with a full head of hair.

-- The temporal brow lift works well for lateral hooding of the brow, but it does not raise the entire brow, and the glabella musculature and forehead wrinkles cannot be addressed through this maneuver.
+Temporal Brow Lift: The temporal brow lift works well for lateral hooding of the brow, but it does not raise the entire brow, and the glabella musculature and forehead wrinkles cannot be addressed through this maneuver.
 The incision is hidden within the hairline as well and is only a few centimeters.
+This is generally not useful in male patients.

-- An internal brow pexy can be performed at the same time as an upper-eyelid surgery without creating a visible scar but can only elevate the brow by about 2 mm.
-It has probably the least longevity of the methods mentioned above.
+Internal Brow Pexy: An internal brow pexy can be performed at the same time as an upper eyelid surgery without a visible scar.
+It can only elevate the brow by about 2 mm and probably has the least longevity of the methods mentioned above.
 However, 2 mm may be the right amount of lift in a lot of patients, and the internal brow pexy can be used to correct brow asymmetry as well.
+This can also be used in male patients.